6 Stages of Employee Lifecycle That You Need to Know

 “An employee’s job is to give his or her best work every day.
 A manager’s job is to give the employee a good reason to come back to work tomorrow.” -Liz Ryan

-But when you come to think of it, from where exactly does this employee lifecycle start?
-To understand how employee lifecycle works, you first need to understand what exactly it is.
+But when you come to think of it, from where exactly does this lifecycle start?
+To understand how the it works, you first need to understand what exactly it is.

 What is Employee Lifecycle?

-The employee lifecycle is all about the different stages that an employee goes through during their time at an organisation.
-And it is important for every HR team to make the stages more beneficial for the employees.
+The employee lifecycle is about the different stages that an employee goes through during their time at an organization.
+And every HR team needs to make the steps more beneficial for the employees.

-You need to make the lifecycle process more efficient for better recruitment and retention in your organisation.
-Now that you have an idea what employee lifecycle is, let us delve into the different stages that comprise the lifecycle.
+Now that you have an idea of the employee lifecycle let us delve into the different stages of the lifecycle.

 Stages involved in ELC (Employee Lifecycle):

-The first and foremost step that starts the process of the employee lifecycle is attracting.
+The first step that starts the process of the employee lifecycle is attracting.
 The corporate market has a vast pool of talents out there.
-And attracting the candidates with potential is very important.
-Candidates with massive potential are enthusiastic, thought leaders and actively take part in any project with their innovative ideas.
+And attracting candidates that can make a difference is critical.

-To attract the right candidates, you need to advertise about the job vacancy along with the organisation's goals, objectives and mission.
-This can start with employee advocacy, referral programs of an organisation or any social media posts.
-But you need to keep in mind that you post about the right job to the right people and that your audience understands what exactly you want.
+To attract the best candidates, advertise the job opening alongside the organization's goals, objectives, and mission.
+This can begin with employee advocacy, an organization's referral programs, or any social media posts.
+However, you must ensure that you are posting about the right job to the right people and that your audience understands what you are looking for.

 The second stage involves hiring the right people for the right job.
-You need to have a good hiring strategy in your organisation to make the most out of the recruitment process.
-Recruitment can be a very draining process for both the recruiter and the candidate.
+Recruitment can be very draining for both the recruiter and the candidate.
+You need to have a good hiring strategy in your organization to make the most out of the recruitment process.

-After the recruitment process, it comes down to the next phase of the employee lifecycle- orientation and onboarding process.
-During the time of orientation, an employee is introduced to its new workplace, the company policies, benefits of working in that organisation and concentrating on building a good relationship with their peers.
+After the recruitment process, it comes down to the next phase of the employee lifecycle- orientation and onboarding.
+During orientation, an employee is introduced to their new workplace, the company policies, the benefits of working in that organization and concentrating on building a good relationship with their peers.

 Employee development is another stage that happens during the employee life cycle.
-Employees are always on the lookout for career growth and opportunities that will make them more proficient in their job.
-And with the new technological advancements in the rise, it has become necessary for everyone to keep up with the changes.
+Employees are always looking for career growth and opportunities that will make them more proficient in their job.
+And with the new technological advancements on the rise, it has become necessary for everyone to keep up with the changes.

-Employers can provide training and developmental programs to update existing knowledge and skills.
-This way they can expand their fields of knowledge and skillsets in various departments.
-Also allowing them to continuously learn and grow throughout their tenure.
+Employers can provide training and developmental programs to improve existing knowledge and skills.
+This way, they can expand their fields of knowledge and skillsets in various departments.
+Moreover, it allows them to continuously learn and grow throughout their tenure.

 The employee retention stage is the fifth stage in the employee lifecycle.
-This is the stage where every employer focuses on retaining their top and prized employees.
-Employers should keep in mind that their employees are happy and challenged in the organisation with new tasks and projects.
+This is when employers focus on retaining their top and prized employees.
+Employers should keep in mind that their employees are happy with their job.

-Employee turnover is the exact opposite of retention and often leads to high costs and a headache every organisation tries to avoid in the long run.
-Company culture and the benefits that you provide plays a major role in employee retention.
-Another key point to remember while improving retention in your workplace is having a transparent and open work environment.
-Good company culture will always lead to more retention.
+Employee turnover is the exact opposite of retention and often leads to high costs and a headache every organization tries to avoid in the long run.
+Company culture and the benefits you provide play a major role in employee retention.

-When an employee leaves it can affect certain members of the team and it is up to the HR manager that they keep everything on track.
-To keep fluency in the offboarding process you can dig deep into why the employee resigned or ask for honest feedback from the leaving employee.
-Just keep the process simple so that there is no panic within the organisation and does not disrupt the flow of work going on.
+When an employee leaves, it can affect certain team members, and it is up to the HR manager to keep everything on track.
+To keep fluency in the offboarding process, you can dig deep into why the employee resigned or ask for honest feedback.
+Just keep the process simple so that there is no panic within the organization and it does not disrupt the flow of work going on.

 It’s a never-ending loop

-So, it depends on the organisation and the human resource department that they make their employee cycle program run smoothly without any hiccups to make the most out of it.
+So, it depends on the organization and the human resource department to make the employee cycle program run without any hiccups to make the most out of it.